wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 I would also like to thank Prof. Robert Hornik and Prof. Joe Cappella for

 It would be remiss to not acknowledge the entire staff at the Annenberg school for being the silent heroes behind every dissertation.
-I owe a debt of gratitude to Joanne Murray for being who she is.
+I owe a debt of gratitude to Joanne Murray for being who she is: the more I hear about the logistical and administrative travails of international graduate students in other programs and universities